Home > Business > DTP, CAD, video and graphics > UX designer, the key to a successful user experience

 The term "UX" is an abbreviation of the English user experience, which can be translated into French as user experience.
 It refers to the experience of a person using a product or service.
 In other words, what they experience in terms of pragmatism, comfort, pleasure or the subjective values they attach to the product or service.

-Although the UX designer is often associated with the design of digital products, such as websites, applications or video games, his or her field of intervention can go beyond this.
+Although the UX designer is often associated with the design of digital products, such as websites, applications or video games, their field of intervention can go beyond this.
 Service design also calls on UX.

 For a physical shop, for example, a UX designer can guide a customer's path between the shelves, follow how they interact with the products, immerse them in a particular atmosphere, and so on.
 The UX designer can therefore intervene in many areas.
 However, the digital sector remains his favourite.
 This is the angle from which we will look at the specific features of this profession.